The Beekman, A Thompson Hotel

 Lower Manhattan, New York

-The Beekman is a haven of sophistication and architecturally striking with its iconic atrium.
+The Beekman is a haven of sophistication and is architecturally striking with its iconic atrium.
 Within easy distance of the Brooklyn Bridge and the World Trade Center, it is ideally located to explore Lower Manhattan and beyond.

 At a Glance